Josh Bernstein (talk show host)

 Josh Bernstein hosts the Josh Bernstein Uncensored Show, which is an American conservative talk show (according to its own website) airing daily.
 He is also known for his prior show on YouTube, The Josh Bernstein Show.

 Career

 The Josh Bernstein Show began as an internet podcast in 2014.
-Since then, it had evolved into a live-recorded TV show with weekly guests.
-His original weekly program had been named in the Top Talk Radio's "Top 100 Conservative All Stars List". and he criticized a women's march, which he maintained was against Trump.
-According to the Right Wing Watch website in 2020, after saying Rep Ilhan Omar "should be executed”, YouTube removed Bernstein's video, and his Patreon account and Roku channel were closed.
-Bernstein started the Josh Bernstein Uncensored Show on a different platform.
+Since then, it has evolved into a live-recorded TV show with weekly guests.
+His original weekly program had been named in the Top Talk Radio's "Top 100 Conservative All Stars List".

 Bernstein has contributed to The NutriMedical Report W/Dr. Bill, The Allan Nathan Show, and The Lars Larson Show.